LouieCS/CoffeeERD/README.md

 # CoffeeERD-MySQL
 Created on August 2022 for my Data Management - Applications class.
 Database Management System used: MySQL

+This project involves the use of a relational database management system.
 ___________________________________________________________________

 COMPETENCIES